 This course examines the making and meaning of the visual arts in France, Germany, England, and the Netherlands, from c.1500 to c.1600.
 Artworks in various media are considered in relation to their original contexts, from the workshops of Nuremberg and the markets of Antwerp to the French court at Fontainebleau and the Tudor court in England.
 Key themes, including the impact of printmaking, the challenge of the Reformation, and the influence of Italian art, are explored through the work of Durer, Grunewald, Holbein, Bruegel, and their contemporaries.
-Prerequisite: Completion of three semester hours of Art History, or sophomore standing, or consent of instructor, is prerequisite for taking upper-division Art History courses.
+(Offered occasionally.)
+Prerequisite: Completion of one course in Art History, or sophomore standing, or consent of instructor.